Croatia - HR - HRV - CRO - Europe

 Exchange rates:

-note: Rates shown through 2022 are for the kuna, which Croatia used prior to conversion to the euro on 1 January 2023.
+note: Croatia used the kuna prior to conversion to the euro on 1 January 2023.
 During the transition period the exchange rate was fixed at 7.53450 kuna to 1 euro.

 Executive branch